kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 There is no need to create an alien "AI-first" programming model.

-## The Best AI-Friendly Abstraction Is Often an Ordinary Good Abstraction
+## The Best AI-Friendly Abstraction Is Often an Ordinary Good Abstraction { #ordinary-good-abstraction }

 Agents already know mainstream language constructs well.